-The Cooperative may fail to offer the right products in the right markets which would lead to loss of business opportunities and therefore hinder its ability to make new loan and equity investments; it can also lead to the Cooperative's failing to attract sufficient funding for its activities.
-This can result in a decline in market share, competitive position and therefore negatively affect the financial results of the Cooperative.

-The Cooperative is subject to regulatory regimes in multiple jurisdictions in which it operates, including the Netherlands, and changes in these regulatory regimes can adversely affect its business and operations, and its financial results.
-As a result of the Cooperative being organized as a type of legal entity that is peculiar to the Netherlands and the fact that it operates in multiple jurisdictions, the regulatory risks are generally high and lead to increased cost levels and a reduction of efficiency and total financial performance.
+- The Cooperative may fail to offer the right products in the right markets which could lead to a loss of business opportunities and in turn hinder the Cooperative's ability to make new loan and equity investments; it can also lead to the Cooperative's failing to attract sufficient funding for its activities. - The Cooperative may face a reduction in efficiency and financial returns if the portfolio declines in value and it is not able to reduce its costs on a pro-rata basis. - The Cooperative is subject to regulatory regimes in multiple jurisdictions in which it operates, including the Netherlands, and changes in these regulatory regimes can adversely affect its business and operations, and its financial results.